The Underdogs (American band): History

 Reprise was now out of the picture, but the Underdogs' hometown popularity attracted the interest of Motown Records who signed them to a deal with their VIP label.
 The Underdogs were reportedly the first white band signed by Motown.
 In 1966 the band cut a remake of Holland-Dozier-Holland's "Love's Gone Bad" for VIP, which was originally recorded by Chris Clark.
 The song failed to sell up to Motown's standards, reaching only #122 in the charts.
-The B-side was a remake of "MoJo Hanna" was written by their producer at VIP Clarence Paul, along with Bunny Paul and Faye Hale—it was first recorded by Henry Lumpkin and redone by many artists including Marvin Gaye, the Ideals, Tammi Lynn, Esther Phillips, and the Neville Brothers.
+The B-side was a remake of "MoJo Hanna" written by their producer at VIP Clarence Paul, along with Bunny Paul and Faye Hale—it was first recorded by Henry Lumpkin and redone by many artists including Marvin Gaye, the Ideals, Tammi Lynn, Esther Phillips, and the Neville Brothers.
 They also recorded several unreleased songs for Motown including "The Way You Do the Things You Do".
 Eventually the Grande Ballroom superseded the Hideout as the hottest teen club in the Detroit area, simultaneously coinciding with the Underdogs retreat from the music scene and breakup.
 When Hideout co-owner Leone got drafted, it marked the end of the club.
 He later became a booking agent for Ted Nugent and others before his death of a heart attack on October 5, 1999.
 Punch Andrews, Leone's Hideout co-partner was the longtime manager of Bob Seger, and has managed Kid Rock.

-The Underdogs' work has attracted the interest of Garage rock collectors and enthusiasts and has been included on several compilations, such as Friday At The Hideout: Boss Detroit Garage 1964-67, which features several of bands who recorded for Hideout Records, and includes six tracks by the Underdogs including their early classic singles “The Man In The Glass”, "Judy Be Mine" (a.k.a.
+The Underdogs' work has attracted the interest of Garage rock collectors and enthusiasts and has been included on several compilations, such as Friday At The Hideout: Boss Detroit Garage 1964-67, which features several bands who recorded for Hideout Records, and includes six tracks by the Underdogs including their early classic singles “The Man In The Glass”, "Judy Be Mine" (a.k.a.
 "Friday Night At The Hideout") and “Get Down On Your Knees”.
 The Underdogs work has also appeared on the double LP, Michigan Nuggets, issued by Belvedere Records.
 The Underdogs version of "Love's Gone Bad" was included on Rhino Records' 1998 deluxe 4-CD box set edition of Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.

 10 previously unreleased tracks were included in the Motown Unreleased 1967 compilation, available on Apple Music and other streaming services.